 While many men think that a big chest tattoo is the best option when tattooing this area, a small and simple tattoo can even look better.
 If you’re planning to build the tatt down your arms, then a large chest piece will lock it all together and look fantastic, otherwise, always go small.

 If you are looking to get a wrist tattoo, you will want to opt for a smaller design.
 The wrist is a nice and flat piece of skin to work with so many designs will look good here.
 If it’s your first tattoo, it’s a decent spot to experiment with to see whether you’ll want to get more.

 Depending on the size and length of the tattoo, think of where it’ll look best.
 If it’s something really small, you might want to think of placing it at the very top of the arm.
 Otherwise, the back of the arm is another good location, just above your elbow.
 If the design has some length, smack bang in the middle of the arm will look great.
-You want to be careful when picking your placement because you don’t want to end up with something that looks like it doesn’t belong there.
+You want to be careful when picking your placement for your arm tattoo because you don’t want to end up with something that looks like it doesn’t belong there.

-Your forearm is the perfect size for a small to medium forearm tattoo design.
+Your forearm is the perfect size for a small forearm tattoo design.
 Also, with its surface area, there’s so much to choose from.
 It’s a decent area for a lengthy script that won’t simply fit across your wrist.
 Otherwise, you could also opt for a cool shape or design that sits just below where your arm bends.

 If you’re getting one individual small back tattoo, keep to the upper back.
 Either the side or middle of the back is a great location.
 Though keep in mind that whichever you chose, you want it to be centered.
 This means placing it either down your spine or right inline between your shoulder and neck.